 2. Lauren Conrad

 Lauren Conrad is Co-founder of The Little Market, an online fair trade marketplace that sells handmade goods selected from artisans during her travels to countries including Bolivia, Peru, India, Nepal, Ghana and Guatemala.
 Through it’s work The Little Market empowers artisans all around the world to sustain their own businesses and preserve the traditional skills passed down from previous generations and to improve their communities through a commitment to ethical standards such as fair wages, fair trade and safe conditions for all workers.
-The celebrity of Conrad is no doubt garnering attention to the issue of fair trade as well as enabling these artisans to showcase their skills to a broader audience, which is in turn changing the cycle of poverty for many women and their families.
+The celebrity of Conrad is no doubt garnering attention to the issue of fair trade as well as enabling these artisans to showcase their skills to a broader audience, which is, in turn, changing the cycle of poverty for many women and their families.

 3. Stella McCartney

 One of the most famous eco-friendly designers is Stella McCartney whose fashion house uses sustainable and environmentally friendly practices including the use of organic fabrics, renewable energy to keep the stores running, not using PVC, and joining organisations that promote ethical business practices.
-McCartney is a lifelong vegetarian and because of this and other environmental reasons she does not use leather or fur in her designs.
+McCartney is a lifelong vegetarian and because of this and other environmental reasons, she does not use leather or fur in her designs.
 McCartney has set a standard for her peers to follow, demonstrating that the industry can adapt to make ethical, sustainable garments and that people will buy them.
 McCartney says, “There is a vested interest because we live on this planet and we need to look after it, as without it, we have nothing.
 So it’s just not the fashion industry, it’s every single industry.”
-McCartney also inspired a new Twitter hashtag #itsnotjuststella that is bringing awareness to the sustainable fashion revolution, in particular less prominent brands who are also producing ethical fashion.
+McCartney also inspired a new Twitter hashtag #itsnotjuststella that is bringing awareness to the sustainable fashion revolution, in particular, less prominent brands who are also producing ethical fashion.

 4. Lauren Bush Lauren

-Lauren Bush Lauren is the founder of FEED Project, a handmade bags and accessories company that donates profits from its sales to organisations that supply meals to children in need, in an attempt to fight global hunger.
-The bags are also made at a fair trade factory, which creates safe and fair conditions for its workers.
+Lauren Bush Lauren is the founder of FEED Project, a handmade bags and accessories company that donate profits from its sales to organisations that supply meals to children in need, in an attempt to fight global hunger.
+The bags are also made in a fair trade factory, which creates safe and fair conditions for its workers.
 The project is currently expanding with a new initiative, which sets to raise money for one million meals for hungry and malnourished children, in addition to the 84 million meals it has already raised.
 With Lauren’s family’s political influence and her husband’s family’s fashion influence (she is married to David Lauren – son of Ralph Lauren) it’s refreshing that she is choosing to use her power and influence to pursue social entrepreneurial ventures.

 5. Christy Turlington Burns